duan602728596/antd-schema-form/README.md

 The component renders the numeric input box by default ([InputNumber](https://ant.design/components/input-number/)). **Configuration properties:**

-* `required: boolean`: The current object value must exist.
+* `$required: boolean`: The current object value must exist.
 Corresponding validation of the corresponding form.
 * `$requiredMessage: string`: Customize the required verification failure message.
 * `minimum: number`: The minimum value of the form.
 * `$minimumMessage: string`: Customize the verification failure message for the minimum.